eclipse-pass/main/docs/infra/eclipseops.md

 The [demo.eclipse-pass.org](https://demo.eclipse-pass.org) site includes marketing information about PASS that we currently synchronize with the main [eclipse-pass.org](https://pages.github.com) site.

-1. Download the publically acessible site.
+1. Download the publicly accessible site.

 This can be done with a tool like [SiteSucker](https://apps.apple.com/us/app/sitesucker/id442168834) on a Mac.